-The Owl is a peer-reviewed publication of research articles written by Florida State University undergraduates.
+The Owl is a peer-reviewed publication of research articles and creative works by Florida State University undergraduates.
 The journal exhibits the academic pursuits and intellectual heterogeneity of Florida State’s emerging scholars from all disciplines.

-Named The Owl after the original seal used from 1851 to 1901 by West Florida Seminary, the journal is anchored in the history of our institution, showcases our university’s brightest minds of today, and keeps a sharp eye to the future.
+Named The Owl after the original seal used from 1851 to 1901 by West Florida Seminary, the journal is anchored in the history of our institution, showcases our university’s brightest minds of today, and helps shape the future of undergraduate research at Florida State.

 Jacob Goldstein-Greenwood •|• Assistant Director/Editor-in-Chief of The Owl

-Jacob Goldstein-Greenwood is a fourth-year psychology major from Tallahassee, FL.
+Jacob Goldstein-Greenwood is a fourth-year Psychology major from Tallahassee, Florida.
 He researches moral psychology: how people go about making judgments of good, bad, right, and wrong.
 His work is advised by Dr. Paul Conway.
 Broadly, Jacob’s interests—research and otherwise—include moral judgment, normative ethics, research methodology, drumming, and fiction writing.
 After graduating, Jacob plans to continue his research in graduate school before pursuing a professorship.

 Shannon Lechon is a fourth-year Criminology and Creative Writing major from South Florida.
 She studies criminal behavior, adverse childhood experiences, fiction, and folklore.
 Her research experience includes cognitive psychology and the usage and evolution of punctuation.
 After graduating, she intends to pursue a career in book publishing.